 Today we have 274 children in need of advocacy and only 41 of them have a volunteer assigned to their case.
-The remaining 233, or 85%, of abused and neglected children in our county are being monitored by staff with caseloads of over 100 children!
+The remaining 233, or 85%, of abused and neglected children in our county are being monitored by staff!
 These are the most vulnerable members of our community and need someone like you to invest in them, so they can secure the happy, healthy, and secure home that every child deserves.

 Our initial training includes 24 hours of class time, in addition to some reading and homework.
 Training is typically held once a week from 5:30-8:30 pm for 8 consecutive weeks.
 Once training is complete, you will work with a volunteer supervisor to select a child or sibling group to be your assigned case.
 Your supervisor will help you become familiar with the case and arrange for you to meet those involved.